trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 	Params:

 	- `system-partition-size` - optional, by default 100.
 Root disks size mounted under `/`, ignored on `bare-metal` installation.
-	- `devices` - device list, minimum 1 device required for roles `storage-worker` and `hadoop-*`.
+	- `devices` - device list (yaml syntax, ie. `devices: [{"device":"/dev/sdb"},{"device":"/dev/sdc"}]`), minimum 1 device required for roles `storage-worker` and `hadoop-*`.
 For each device you have to define how this device will be visible in system, for example `/dev/sdb1`.
 Size param is optional (default value: 200) and used only in cloud installations.

 	In AWS you have to use specific device names.
 Device name should match `/dev/xvd<nr>`, where `<nr>` it is next device number, starting from `b`:
 	Example: